yendico-oss/posht/README.md

 If you prefer a more menu like approach to browse trough existing collections and requests there is the CLI menu:

-- Show a menu to browse collections and requests: `Show-ApiRequests`
+- Show a menu to browse collections and requests: `Show-ApiRequest`

 ![Posht CLI Menu](/assets/posht_cli_menu.png)